JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 Under construction

 ## Broadcasting

+The following broadcasting rules apply to `AbstractDataFrame` objects:
+* `AbstractDataFrame` behaves in broadcasting like a matrix.
+* If an `AbstractDataFrame` take part in broadcasting then always a `DataFrame` is produced as a result.
+* If multiple `AbstractDataFrame` objects take part in broadcasting then they have to have identical column names.

 It is possible to assign a value to `AbstractDataFrame` and `DataFrameRow` objects using the `.=` operator.
 In such an operation `AbstractDataFrame` is considered as two-dimensional and `DataFrameRow` as single-dimensional.